There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 CREATE MORE COUNTER SPACE

 The buffet table I would love to be white, but it also goes with the dining room table.
-So for Christmas, when I need the extra space to set up the Nativity scene or any more little Christmas trinkets, I can on this table now.
+So for Christmas, I can sit on this table now when I need the extra space to set up the Nativity scene or any more little Christmas trinkets.

 USE WHOLESALE CLUBS FOR FURNITURE

 I got a deal on this bench at BJ’s Wholesale Club.
 If you haven’t heard, it’s my favorite place to shop.
 Target is a close second.
-You can see why I love it so much here.
+So you can see why I love it so much here.
 I paid under $60 for the bench!

 It has sliding doors and the two shelves you see.
 Wholesale clubs are a great place to pick up affordable furniture.